 We compete with many other entities to acquire properties, including financial institutions, institutional pension funds, other REITs, other public and private real estate companies and private real estate investors.
 These competitors may prevent us from acquiring desirable properties or may cause an increase in the price we must pay for real estate.
 Our competitors may have greater resources than we do, and may be willing to pay more for certain assets or may have a more compatible operating philosophy with our acquisition targets.
 In particular, larger REITs may enjoy significant competitive advantages that result from, among other things, a lower cost of capital and enhanced operating efficiencies.
-Our competitors may also adopt transaction structures similar to ours, which would decrease our competitive advantage in offering flexible investment properties may increase, resulting in increased demand and increased prices paid for these properties.
+Our competitors may also adopt transaction structures similar to ours, which would decrease our competitive advantage in offering flexible transaction terms.
+In addition, the number of entities and the amount of funds competing for suitable investment properties may increase, resulting in increased demand and increased prices paid for these properties.